treefrogframework/treefrog-framework/docs/user-guide/en/controller/index.md

 ```

 This staticInitialize() method, is called only once when the server process is started.
 However, care must be taken so that it does not create an extra load function, by being called every time the process starts when you select the PreFork as [MPM](/user-guide/en/performance/index/html){:target="_blank"}).

+## Lifespan of a controller instance

+An instance of a controller is created just before the action is invoked and destroyed as soon as the action is finished.
+It means that the creation and the destruction of a controller are associated with each HTTP request.<br>
+Because of this specification, the controller doesn't often have instance variables.
+Please implement the *ApplicationController* the same way.